Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/01-Intro-to-NGS-data-analysis-I.md

 mkdir fund_of_bioinfo/
 cd fund_of_bioinfo/

-# use secure copy (scp) to download the files to your local machine - remember to change the netID before you paste this command into the terminal
+# use secure copy (scp) to download the files to your local machine - remember to change the netID before you to your own, or your initials, and paste this command into the terminal
-scp netID@discovery7.dartmouth.edu:/dartfs-hpc/scratch/NETID/fundamentals_of_bioinformatics/fastqc_results/multiqc_report.html .
+scp netID@discovery7.dartmouth.edu:/dartfs-hpc/scratch/NETID/fundamentals_of_bioinformatics/rawQC/multiqc_report.html .
 ```

 You can find the MultiQC report run on the complete dataset across all samples in the dataset in the Github repository, under `QC-reports`.
 Let's open it and explore our QC data.
 If the `scp` command did not work for you there is a copy of the multiqc report in the Github repo you downloaded under `Day-1/data/multiqc_report.html`.